KuroshHusseini/evently/README.md

 ### Jest & React Testing Library

+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

 React Native Testing Library is a testing library for React Native inspired by React Testing Library.
 Because React Native does not run in a browser environment, the core queries are implemented independently, unlike other wrappers that use DOM Testing Library as the base.

+In order for us to test a react-native application we need to install both Jest & React Testing Library.
+They need each other and every one of them has a clear task.
+Jest is a test runner, which gives you the ability to run tests with Jest from the command line.
+In addition, Jest offers you functions for test suites, test cases, and assertions.

 ### User testing